VPN FOR WHAT

 4- IKEv2

-There are some similarities between IKEv2 and L2Tp.
-Both are developed by Microsoft and Cisco, and both are combined with IPSec to create a secure tunnel for data transportation.
+IKEv2 and L2Tp share some similarities.
+Both were developed by Microsoft and Cisco, and they are combined with IPSec to create a secure tunnel for data transportation.
 However, IKEv2 was developed primarily for mobile users who want to stay secure online.

 Pros